Best of Hannity: Always Fighting for America - 7.4

 Every congressman would take the call if they got that call.

-I took the meeting, and Henry Greenberg turns out to be an FBI informant of Russian descent who's been admitted to the country nine times on informant visas, who is a violent felon uh who otherwise could not be in the country.
+I took the meeting, and Henry Greenberg turns out to be an FBI informant of Russian descent who's been admitted to the country nine times on informant visas, who is a violent felon who otherwise could not be in the country.

 I think it's the first known example of the Peter Stroke insurance policy.

-I think it was an FBI plant seeking to compromise to entrap me and to compromise Trump.
+I think it was an FBI plant seeking to compromise, to entrap me and to compromise Trump.

-Write down our toll-free telephone number.
+All right, our two Sean Hannity show, write down our toll-free telephone number.

-It's 800 941 Sean, if you want to be a part of the program.
+It's 800-941-Sean, if you want to be a part of the program.

-That was uh Roger Stone.
+That was Roger Stone.

 He's got a brand new book out, by the way.